 Community Partner: Handforth Parish Council

-Centred on Handforth railway station – a key commuter base – the partners intend to display the history of camps on platform posters and through information leaflets.
-This material will give people an overview of the camp and its history but also direct them to further, more detailed, online information, which will be accessible by scanning QR codes on the posters and leaflets.
-These community activities will not only help to return the camp to the local memory culture, but will also ensure that the people of Handforth have a greater understanding of the diverse range of people that once inhabited their village.
+Centred on Handforth railway station – a key commuter base – the partners displayed the history of camps on platform posters and through information leaflets.
+This material gave people an overview of the camp and its history but also directed them to more detailed online information, accessible by scanning QR codes on the posters and leaflets.
+These community activities not only helped to return the camp to the local memory culture, but also ensured that the people of Handforth have a greater understanding of the diverse range of people that once inhabited their village.